jfl0w/ProxyTemporalHunter/README.md

 "Valid" request: GET /aaaaaaaa → gets a 404 from the origin "Invalid" request: GET /aaaaaaaa with an extra custom header → also gets a 404 from the origin (because the proxy sees a valid-looking request and forwards it anyway)

+For accurate results matching the Python script's technique, the app works best when pointing at a raw IP:port running an HTTP server directly, where you're more likely to see a detectable timing difference.
+For polished production URLs like example.com, the browser's fetch limitations mean the results should be treated as a rough heuristic rather than a reliable proxy signal.